 Product Display and Storage Requirements

 It is the grocery store licensee’s responsibility to properly display the beer, wine (including cider) and ready-to-drink beverages that are offered for sale.
-Energy drinks and products that would promote the immoderate consumption of liquor (e.g. beer pong kits ) cannot be displayed adjacent to any liquor products on display. .
-There are no restrictions on the size of the area.
+Energy drinks and products that would promote the immoderate consumption of liquor (e.g. beer pong kits) cannot be displayed immediately adjacent to liquor.

 Regarding liquor product display, licensees must also ensure the following: